Entering into a specialist education agreement

 - whether the school has capacity for the student

 - the length of the enrolment and the date the agreement ends or is reviewed.

-A new agreement is needed each time a student wants to enrol at another special school or class.
+A new agreement is needed each time a student wants to enrol at another specialist school or class.

 Last reviewed: Has this been useful?
 Give us your feedback